dogweather/non_empty_array/README.md

 ## Why is this useful?

 Sometimes I know that an Array isn't empty.
-Or more accurately, it _should_ never be empty, because otherwise, it means the object was set up incorrectly.
-The usual way to handle this is to check the array's length, or check for nil, and throw an exception if, for some reason, the Array _is_ empty.
+Or more accurately, it _shouldn't_ be empty, because otherwise, it means there's a bug somewhere.
+The usual way to handle this is to repeatedly check the array's length, or check for nil, and throw an exception if, for some reason, the Array _is_ empty.

 This `NonEmptyArray` approach saves this unnecessary work by moving the non-emptyness